kcl-lang/kcl-lang.io/docs/tools/cli/openapi/index.md

 # OpenAPI Tools

-Kusion adds support for the KCL configuration policy language to the OpenAPI specification, which can not only convert common models, but also support CRD and other models.
+KCL OpenAPI tools add support for the KCL to the OpenAPI specification, which can not only convert common models, but also support Kubernetes CRD and other models.